diogoaurelio/schedoscopeWiki/Scheduling-Command-Reference.md

 ### invalidate

 Invalidate previously materialized view(s) to enforce rematerialization upon the next `materialize` command.

-The invalidate command ID is returned as the result.
+The views invalidated are returned along with their status prior to invalidation

 Supported options:
 - `-s`, `--status <status>`: invalidate all views that have a given status (e.g. 'failed')